jncraton/web-apps-cpsc2330/lectures/28-network-requests.md

 ## Exercise

-What is the JavaScript code to check if a `Response` object named `res` indicates a successful HTTP status, and what is the typical range for a successful status code?
+Write JavaScript code to check if a `Response` object named `res` indicates a successful HTTP status.